DoTheEvo/ansible-arch/README.md

 winrm+powershell (windows).<br>
 Praised for simplicity.

-For now this repo aims at just server deployment.
-Just terminal stuff.
+For now this repo aims at just server deployment of arch.
+Terminal stuff, no xorg.

 # How to execute

 install arch linux, log in to a non root account that can sudo

-* install ansible and git - `sudo pacman -S ansible git`
+* `sudo pacman -S ansible git` - install ansible and git
-* clone this repo - `git clone https://github.com/DoTheEvo/ansible-arch.git`
+* `git clone https://github.com/DoTheEvo/ansible-arch.git` - clone this repo
-* enter the directory - `cd ansible`
+* `cd ansible` - enter the directory
 * run the playbooks you want
     * `ansible-playbook -u $USER -K playbook_core.yml`
     * `ansible-playbook -u $USER -K playbook_zsh.yml`
     * `ansible-playbook -u $USER -K playbook_docker.yml`

-*extra info:*<br>
 yes, you write `$USER` there, which puts in the user you are logged in <br>
 the `-K` is short for `--ask-become-pass` which will prompt for password